 Note that while filters are constructed based on route updates received from neighbors, they are completely oblivious to the specifics of the announced route.
 Moreover, the set of feasible upstream neighbors will not admit more members in the period of routing convergence following a network failure (since AS relationship is static).
 Hence, for the first type of routing dynamics, we can rule out the possibility that the filter will block a valid IP packet.
 We illustrate this as follows: consider an IDPF enabled AS v that is on the best route from s to d.
-Let $u = \mathbf{best}\mathbf{U}(s,d,v)$, and let $U = \mathbf{feasible}\mathbf{U}(s,d,v)$.
-A link or router failure between u and s can have three outcomes: 1) AS u can still reach AS s, and u is still chosen to be the best upstream neighbor for packet M(s,d), i.e, $u = \mathbf{best}\mathbf{U}(s,d,v)$.
+Let $u = \mathbf{bestU}(s, d, v)$ , and let $U = \mathbf{feasibleU}(s, v)$ .
+A link or router failure between u and s can have three outcomes: 1) AS u can still reach AS s, and u is still chosen to be the best upstream neighbor for packet M(s,d), i.e., $u = \mathbf{best}\mathbf{U}(s, d, v)$ .
 In this situation, although u may explore and announce multiple routes to v during the path exploration process [7], the filtering function of v is unaffected.
-2) AS u is no longer the best upstream neighbor for packet M(s,d); another feasible upstream neighbor $u' \in U$ can reach AS s and is instead chosen to be the new best upstream neighbor (for M(s,d)).
-Now, both u and u' may explore multiple routes; however, since u' has already announced a route (about u to u to u the IDPF at u can correctly filter (i.e., accept) packet u forwarded from u'.
-3) No feasible upstream neighbors can reach u consequently, AS u will also not be able to reach u and u' will no longer be on the best route between u and u.
-No new packet u should be sent through u.
+2) AS uis no longer the best upstream neighbor for packet M(s, d); another feasible upstream neighbor $u' \in U$ can reach AS s and is instead chosen to be the new best upstream neighbor (for M(s, d)).
+Now, both u and u' may explore multiple routes; however, since u' has already announced a route (about s) to v, the IDPF at v can correctly filter (i.e., accept) packet M(s,d)forwarded from u'.
+3) No feasible upstream neighbors can reach s.
+Consequently, AS v will also not be able to reach s, and v will no longer be on the best route between s and d.
+No new packet M(s, d) should be sent through v.